ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The prom-client (Prometheus Client) is the most popular library for Node.js, with approximately 2 million weekly downloads.
 This library…</blockquote>

 <h3>3.
-Can Node.js Really Handle Millions of Users? - <a href="https://medium.com/javascript-in-plain-english/can-node-js-really-handle-millions-of-users-e57415e4fb86" target="_blank" rel="noopener noreferrer">link</a></h3>
+Real-Time Notifications in NestJS: A Simpler Alternative to WebSockets with Server-Sent Events - <a href="https://medium.com/javascript-in-plain-english/real-time-notifications-in-nestjs-a-simpler-alternative-to-websockets-with-server-sent-events-008b6e544b1c" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

-<blockquote>Here’s the Truth!</blockquote>
+<blockquote>Learn to implement real-time notifications in NestJS using Server-Sent Events, a simpler, efficient alternative to WebSockets.</blockquote>

 <h3>4.
-New JavaScript Operator?
-The Ultimate Guide for Safe Assignment Operator - <a href="https://medium.com/javascript-in-plain-english/new-javascript-operator-the-ultimate-guide-for-safe-assignment-operator-22e67b693a16" target="_blank" rel="noopener noreferrer">link</a></h3>
+Easily Validate Uploaded Files in NestJS - <a href="https://medium.com/@nonso-mgbechi/easily-validate-uploaded-files-in-nestjs-9559e74a8f56" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Nonso Mgbechi`**

-<blockquote>The new ?= operator in JavaScript, known as the Safe Assignment Operator,  introduces a more concise and structured way to handle…</blockquote>
+<blockquote>I recently had to implement APIs that accept an array of files and manipulate them in NestJS.
+These files could be of different mime types…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>